First Bulgarian Kingdom

-The founding of Danube Bulgaria on the Balkans is probably the most important event on the European continent in century VII.
+The founding of Danube Bulgaria in the Balkans was probably the most significant event on the European continent of the seventh century.

-Initially the leading role in the new country belonged to the Old Bulgarians.
-They established themselves through strict hierarchy, experience and the traditions from the Old Bulgaria of Kubrat.
+Initially, the leading role of this new political entity came from the Bulgarians.
+They imposed their leadership through a strict military and political hierarchy, with experience and traditions extracted from the Old Bulgaria of Kubrat.

-The fall of the First Bulgarian Kingdom in 1018 is owed mostly to the long and tiresome wars with the Byzantine Empire.
+The fall of the First Bulgarian Kingdom under the rule of Byzantium in 1018 was the result of long and exhausting wars with the Byzantine Empire.